 The only feedback that those with responsibility get is typically in the form of reviews, and they're likely to only get corrected when they do something wrong rather than be encouraged to continue when they're doing something right.

 In Your Personal Life

 When you take accountability for your personal life, you can accept responsibility for your actions and your current situation in life.
 If you’ve gained 20 pounds over the past year, you won’t be blaming the coronavirus for your recent uptick on the scale, and if you haven’t left your miserable job to pursue something else, you’re going to reflect inward rather than blaming the economy for your personal situation.

 When you accept accountability for yourself, you recognize that change begins and ends with you.
 You can only improve your life through self-discipline, and if you want to see some type of change, you have to pursue it.
 You have to commit to success without waiting for other factors to fall into place.
 You have to learn how to take a step back to analyze your mindset and determine if your own thoughts may be holding you back.

 When you hold yourself accountable, you don’t see yourself as a victim of your circumstances.
 Instead, you own your actions and your outcomes.
 You commit to working every day to accomplish your goals.

 How to Create Accountability

-To create a culture of accountability, people also have to be set up for success, because people aren't going to jump at the chance to own the results of something that they know is going to fail.
-If you’re in a leadership position, this means making sure your team has the knowledge and resources they need in order to get the job done well.
+To create a culture of accountability, people also have to be set up for success because people aren't going to jump at the chance to own the results of something they know will fail.
+If you’re in a leadership position, this means making sure your team has the knowledge and resources they need to get the job done well.